 - Thrawn probably also deployed smaller ships to flit in and out of the cloaking fields at one point, so that the Star Destroyers wouldn't have to expose themselves.
 He may also have used small cloaked drones, basically a turbolaser with an engine, to simulate Star Destroyers firing through planetary defense shields, by placing them so that it appeared the turbolaser beam fired straight through when in actuality the beam impacted on the shield then the cloaked drones fired from their meticously planned positions.

 - That particular trick required the coordination only a Jedi Master (read: C'baoth) could provide; the impeccable split-second timing necessary to pull it off could not have been achieved otherwise.
 Also, once the New Republic finally got some data from the battle, the visual data showed a significant gap between the shield and the laser blasts "reappearing".
 The general delivering the briefing speculated that the cloaked ships were probably light cruisers, which would have naturally had capital-ship turbolasers like on Star Destroyers, albeit fewer of them.
+Thrawn also carefully chose his target planets for this trick, to make sure they'd surrender quickly enough that nobody would have time to make a closer examination of the sensor data.

 - In The Empire Strikes Back Han managed to be stealthy in a low-tech manner.
 He docked to the back of a capital ship, where his hull and heat signature would easily be missed.
 When they jettisoned waste, which would have residual heat from being onboard, he drifted away in it under low power.
-Boba was not fooled.
+Boba Fett was not fooled.

 - One of the Imperial officers notes that it should be impossible for them to have just disappeared, as "no ship that small has a cloaking device".
 While not technically true as later Expanded Universe and Star Wars: The Clone Wars material would show, cloaking field generators that could be mounted on a Millennium Falcon-sized ship were extremely rare and highly classified.
 And most of the Applied Phlebotinum needed to power such small cloaking devices had already been used up.

-- In Legacy of the Force and Fate Of The Jedi book series, Jedi regularly use Stealth-X fighters.
+- In Legacy of the Force and Fate of the Jedi book series, Jedi regularly use Stealth-X fighters.
 These use things like emissions discipline as opposed to "Cloaking Devices", and are used more like Real Life stealth planes.
-In Allies, this is Discussed:
+In Allies, this is discussed:

 : "A STEALTHX EMITTING COMM WAVES IS NO LONGER A STEALTHX.
 IT IS JUST A POORLY ARMED, LIGHTLY ARMORED X-WING SAYING COME GET ME."